StarRocks/starrocks/docs/en/sql-reference/sql-statements/table_bucket_part_index/ALTER_TABLE.md

 #### ADD PARTITION(S)

 You can choose to add range partitions or list partitions.
+Adding expression partitions is not supported.

 Syntax：